 Some of her other projects have included: visiting an orphanage in the Great Rift Valley, a Masai Village in Tanzania, and local weavers, fishermen and parents transporting their children in 'school boats' on Lake Inle, Myanmar.
 In Varanasi, India, she observed the vast activities occurring on the holy river.
 Bathers, clothes washers and coffee sippers alongside people praying, all deeply engaged with the river.
 From dawn's earliest light, into the privacy of dusk during a cremation ceremony, the entire experience leaves a colorful and vivid imprint.

 Nancy's interests are in visiting people, in their villages, in their cities, and in the rural, off the beaten path places within our global village.
-She started photographing as a young teenager and has been working with lens-based media ever since, forever intrigued by still and moving imagery.
+She started photographing at nine with her brownie camera.
+She been working with lens-based media ever since, forever intrigued by still and moving imagery.
 She is passionate about people, their surroundings, their psyches and in capturing their visual stories.

-Some of Nancy's current clients include: The Smile Train, Surgical Volunteers International, Amazon Outreach, Helping Hands, Changing Children's Lives, The Ruth Paz Foundation, The American Diabetes Association, New York Life, Noble House Hotels, Innovation Insurance Group, Multicultural Marketing Resources and Christie's Auction and Private Sales.
+Some of Nancy's current clients include: The Smile Train, Surgical Volunteers International, Dengue Relief Foundation, Amazon Outreach, Hands Help, Changing Children's Lives, The Ruth Paz Foundation, The American Diabetes Association, New York Life, Noble House Hotels, Innovation Insurance Group, Multicultural Marketing Resources and Christie's Auction and Private Sales.
 She has been prized and awarded at various exhibitions and institutions such as the East End Arts Council, Katonah Museum of Art, New York Council on the Arts, International Photo Awards, and the School of Visual Arts.
 Nancy is available for assignment work.